usegalaxy-eu/pulsar-network-docs/source/benchmark.rst

 rename it to benchmark_config.yml and fill in the credentials for your regular UseGalaxy.eu user (a deeper explanation of the configuration can be found at https://github.com/usegalaxy-eu/GalaxyBenchmarker).
-To later benchmark your Pulsar setup, you will need an additional user for which UseGalaxy.eu is configured to only route jobs to your setup.
+To later benchmark your Pulsar setup, we can configure your UseGalaxy.eu user (or an additional one) to launch all jobs against your setup.
+For this, send an email to contact@usegalaxy.eu.

 Also add the user key for this user to the config file under ``destinations``.